h-ehteshami/charge_from_ML/README.md

-ML models for Charge Predicition
+ML models for Charge Prediction
 ================================

-This repository contains the code and dataset to train a convulotional neural network (CNN) and a SOAP based neural network (NN).
+This repository contains the code and dataset to train a convolutional neural network (CNN) and a SOAP-based neural network (NN).

 ### ML models
 We used two models for charge density prediction.

 #### CNN
-A UNet architecture with some modifications has been trained to learn the final density $\rho$ from initial density $\rho_0$.
-The effect of using the local potential $v_{loc}$ as an input feature has aslo been studied.
+A UNet architecture with some modifications has been trained to learn the final density $\rho$ from the initial density $\rho_0$.
+The effect of using the local potential $v_{loc}$ as an input feature has also been studied.

 #### SOAP based
-Features have been calcuted using SOAP as implmeneted in the [DScribe](www.github.com/).
+Features have been calculated using SOAP as implemented in the [DScribe](https://singroup.github.io/dscribe/latest/index.html).
 A NN is then used to learn the density map.
-Please see notebooks for details.
+Please take a look at the notebooks for details.

 #### Dataset
-The dataset for verb[MgO] and verb[Cu] have been produced using Castep by outputing the input and output density.
-A sample of the dataset can be found in this repository.
-However, you can download the full dataset from [the Google drive](www.google.com).
+The dataset for verb[MgO] and verb[Cu] was produced using CASTEP by outputting the input and output density.
+A sample of the dataset is available in this repository.
+However, you can download the full dataset from [the Google Drive]( www.google.com).

 #### Reproducing the results
-You can create a python environment using
+You can create a Python environment using
 ```bash
 python3 -m venv env_name
 ```